serious-scaffold/ss-python/docs/dev/env.md

 This command will accomplish the following tasks:

 - Create a virtual environment if applicable (when `pipenv` is available and not in CI environment).
-- Install the project in editable mode also with the requirements for documentation, lint, package and test.
+- Install the project in editable mode with the requirements for documentation, lint, package and test.
-- Install pre-push Git hooks for various kinds of check.
+- Install Git hooks for various kinds of check at `pre-push` stage.

 ## Environment Cleanup

 In daily development, especially when we need to upgrade or add new dependencies, we tend to encounter environment related problem.
-A straightforward solution is cleanup the current environment and setup a new one.
+A straightforward solution is cleanup the current environment and setup a new one with command like `make dev`.
 Three different levels of cleanup approach are recommended here.

 ### Intermediate cleanup

 This command will only remove common intermediate files, such as generated documentation, package, coverage report, cache files for mypy, pytest, ruff and so on.
-It is useful for scenarios like generating documentation or running lint or test that want to have no cache remained.

 ```bash
 make clean